croc-code/grunt-croc-qunit/README.md

 ```

 #### Events and reporting
 [QUnit callback](http://api.qunitjs.com/category/callbacks/) methods and arguments are also emitted through grunt's event system so that you may build custom reporting tools.
-Please refer to to the QUnit documentation for more information.
+Please refer to the QUnit documentation for more information.

 The events (with arguments) are as follows: